evelyndrake/csgo-surf-practice-server/README.md

 # Counter-Strike: Global Offensive Dedicated Practice Server
-This is a collection of addons, maps, scripts, and configuration files used for my personal CSGO surf server.If you're looking for my CSS guide, [it can be found here](https://github.com/evelyndrake/css-surf-practice-server).
+This is a collection of addons, maps, scripts, and configuration files used for my personal CSGO surf server.
+If you're looking for my CSS guide, [it can be found here](https://github.com/evelyndrake/css-surf-practice-server).

 ![](https://i.imgur.com/bpTn31a.png)